MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Belt Lipectomy Surgery Sydney

-Dr Jeremy Hunt is an experienced plastic surgeon in Wollongong and Sydney who offers belt lipectomy to post-bariatric patients who have lost substantial weight.
-He has experience performing circumferential abdominoplasty to help you attain your more desired belly, waist, and lower back.
-The results will not be the same for each patient, so you should ensure to explain your goals to Dr Hunt beforehand.
+Dr Jeremy Hunt is an experienced plastic surgeon in Wollongong and Sydney who offers Belt Lipectomy to post-bariatric patients who have lost substantial weight.
+He has experience performing Circumferential Abdominoplasty to help you attain your desired belly, waist, and lower back.
+The results will not be the same for each patient, so you should explain your goals to Dr Hunt beforehand.

 What Is a Belt Lipectomy?

-A belt lipectomy is a post weight loss surgery that removes the extra tissue (fat and skin) from your belly, waist (beltline), and back in one procedure.
-A circumferential lipectomy can surgically remove the stretched skin, loose fat, and address the area from the chest down to the hips and all the way around to the back.
+A Belt Lipectomy is a post-weight-loss surgery that removes the extra tissue (fat and skin) from your belly, waist (beltline), and back in one procedure.
+A Circumferential Lipectomy can surgically remove the stretched skin and loose fat from the chest down to the hips and all the way around to the back.

 How Is a Belt Lipectomy Different from an Abdominoplasty?

-An abdominoplasty or tummy tuck and a belt lipectomy are both procedures that remove extra skin and fat after major weight loss.
+An Abdominoplasty (Tummy Tuck) and a Belt Lipectomy are both procedures that remove extra skin and fat after major weight loss.
 They both aim to reshape the abdomen according to the patient’s needs and desires.

-• An abdominoplasty removes skin and fat from the front of the stomach only; whereas a 360 abdo also removes tissue on the sides, hips, and back
+• An Abdominoplasty removes skin and fat from the front of the stomach only, whereas a 360 Abdominoplasty also removes tissue on the sides, hips, and back

-• An abdominoplasty also tightens the abdominal muscles while the circumferential abdominoplasty doesn’t usually involve split muscle tightening (Diastasis recti)
+• An Abdominoplasty also tightens the abdominal muscles, while a Circumferential Abdominoplasty doesn’t usually involve split muscle tightening (diastasis recti)

 Why Patients Might Consider Belt Lipectomy Surgery